Cat & Dog Exams and Wellness Care in Round Lake, IL

 Our pets have never had it so good.
 Thanks to improvements in veterinary medicine and informed pet parents, our four-legged best friends are living longer, healthier lives!
 One of the biggest factors in preventing life-threatening illness and increasing your pet's longevity is wellness care.
-Pet wellness care is not limited to cat and dog exams, but rather encompasses various services including dentistry, diagnostics, vaccinations and parasite control.
+Pet wellness care is not limited to cat and dog exams, but rather encompasses various services including teeth cleaning, x-rays, vaccinations and parasite control.
 Companion Animal Hospital in Round Lake offers a broad spectrum of comprehensive wellness services that, together, can keep your pet in the best physical condition.

 Pets need annual wellness care and exams at every life stage to improve and maintain their health: